samuelgjekic/OpenAI-Assistants-API-Wrapper-for-.NET/README.md

 // Create the assistant by passing the parameters, use models from OpenAiModel.<SelectedModel>
 // You can pass instructions to the assistant, for example "You are a math tutor". var assistant = await aiService.CreateAssistant(OpenAiModel.Gpt_3_5_Turbo,"Math tutor", ToolsModel.Code_Interpreter,"You are a math tutor");

+// If you want to get existing assistant from the api, you can do so by using the assistant id as parameter. var assistant = await aiServices.GetAssistantById("asst_MON1TnRldQ3JaDCae08QFx20");

 // Create the thread that the assistant will run on await aiService.CreateThread();